KhatriDisha/shopping-cart-assignment/README.md

 Since it is completely created using HTML, CSS/SCSS, Javascript, so to see the website:-

-open live server from index.html page
+open live server from index.html page, and click on Products, Sign In, Register , Home links to see page view for each.